openbabel/documentation/Contributing/Documentation.rst

 User documentation
 ------------------

-The documentation you are reading right now is automatically generated from text files in a simple markup language (*reStructuredText*) using the Sphinx_ documenatation system.
+The documentation you are reading right now is automatically generated from text files in a simple markup language (*reStructuredText*) using the Sphinx_ documentation system.
 If you notice any errors or feel there are any missing sections, please let us know at openbabel-devel_.

 .. _Sphinx: http://sphinx.pocoo.org/
 .. _openbabel-devel: https://lists.sourceforge.net/lists/listinfo/openbabel-devel